julien-muke/bedrock-chatbot/README.md

 2. Choose Create API, enter a name `chatbot-api` click "Create API".
 3. Once the REST API is created, click on "Create Resource"
 4. Enter a resource, i'll enter `chat`
-5. Make sure you check `CORS` (Cross Origin Resource Sharing), which will create an OPTIONS method that allows all origins, all methods, and several common headers.
+5. Make sure you Enable `CORS` (Cross Origin Resource Sharing), which will create an OPTIONS method that allows all origins, all methods, and several common headers.
 6. Once the resource is created, click on "Create method"
 7. For the method type, choose `POST`
 8. For the integration type choose "Lambda function"
-9. Make sure you check Lambda proxy integration to send the request to your Lambda function as a structured event.
+9. Make sure you Enable Lambda proxy integration to send the request to your Lambda function as a structured event.
 10. Choose the your regoin `us-east-1` then choose your existing Lambda function that you created earlier.
 11. Keep everything as default then click "Create method"
 12. Back resources, click on "Deploy API"